apache/flink/docs/apis/streaming_guide.md

 Usage: `dataStream.shuffle()`
  * *Distribute*: Distribute partitioning directs the output data stream to the next operator in a round-robin fashion, achieving a balanced distribution.
 Usage: `dataStream.distribute()`
- * *Field/Key*: Field/Key partitioning partitions the output data stream based on the hash code of a selected key of the tuples.
+ * *Field/Key Partitioning*: Field/Key partitioning partitions the output data stream based on the hash code of a selected key of the tuples.
 Data points with the same key are directed to the same operator instance.
+Usage: `dataStream.partitionBy(fields…)`
+* *Field/Key Grouping*: Field/Key grouping takes partitioning one step further and seperates the elements to disjoint groups based on the hash code.
+These groups are processed separately by the next downstream operator.
 Usage: `dataStream.groupBy(fields…)`
  * *Broadcast*: Broadcast partitioning sends the output data stream to all parallel instances of the next operator.
 Usage: `dataStream.broadcast()`